encode/databases/docs/database_queries.md

 await database.disconnect()
 ```

-Note that this way of creating tables is only useful for experiments.
-In a production environment, you'd rather use something like [Alembic](https://alembic.sqlalchemy.org/en/latest/), which also helps with database migrations.
+Note that this way of creating tables is only useful for local experimentation.
+For serious projects, we recommend using a proper database schema migrations solution like [Alembic](https://alembic.sqlalchemy.org/en/latest/).

 ## Queries